Samuelsotogit/Startup/README.md

 ➡️ The following is an example of the required information for the `Startup WebSocket` deliverable

-For this deliverable I used webSocket to update the votes on the frontend in realtime.
+For this deliverable I used webSocket to update the ratings on the frontend in realtime.

 - [ ] **Backend listens for WebSocket connection**
 - [ ] **Frontend makes WebSocket connection**